Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Relation to holomorphic blocks

 \section{Relation to holomorphic blocks}

-In this section we study the relation between the 3d-2d coupled partition function and the holomorphic block in three dimensions \cite{Beem:2012mb}.
-We only consider the boundary vector multiplet which has originated in the bulk vector multiplet.
+In this section we study the relation between the 3d-2d coupled partition function $\mathcal{I}_{S^1 \times D^2}$ and the holomorphic block $\mathcal{B}_{\alpha}$ in three dimensions \cite{Beem:2012mb}.
+We assume that the boundary multiplets couple to the boundary gauge fields which have originated in the bulk vector multiplets.

-First we concentrate on the chiral multiplet.
-Its one-loop determinant with the Dirichlet boundary condition is expressed up to an anomalous contribution $\mathcal{E}$ \bel Z^{\text{3d.chi.D}}_{1\text{-loop}}=(q^{2-\Delta} s^{-\rho} z^{-F_l}_{l};q^2)_{\infty} , \ee where we defined $s^{\rho}:=e^{-i \beta r \rho (a)}$.
-This Eq.(\ref{chiDwoan}) is precisely the same formula as the contribution of the chiral multiplet in the holomorphic block.
+First we consider a single chiral multiplet.
+Up to the anomalous contribution $\mathcal{E}$, the one-loop determinant with the Dirichlet boundary condition is expressed as \bel Z^{\text{3d.chi.D}}_{1\text{-loop}}=(q^{2-\Delta} s^{-\rho} z^{-F_l}_{l};q^2)_{\infty} , \ee where we defined $s^{\rho}:=e^{-i \beta r \rho (a)}$. \eqref{chiDwoan} is precisely the same formula as the contribution of the chiral multiplet in the holomorphic block.